Esmaël Gonçalves: Asia

 Gonçalves signed for Uzbek club Pakhtakor Tashkent in January 2018.

 On 26 January 2019, Gonçalves moved to Esteghlal on an 18-month-long contract.
 He was given the squad shirt number 20.
 He made his debut for the club on 7 February, in a 4–0 win against Paykan, coming on as an 81st-minute substitute for Morteza Tabrizi.
 He scored his first goal for Esteghlal in the same game just two minutes after coming on as a substitute.
 On 1 June, Esteghlal announced Isma's contract was terminated by mutual consent.

 Gonçalves signed for Japanese club Matsumoto Yamaga in September 2019.
 On 23 November, he made his debut for the Japanese side as a substitute in a 1–0 defeat against Yokohama F. Marinos.

-On 11 October 2020, Gonçalves joined Indian Super League club Chennaiyin FC on a one year contract.
-On 24 November 2020, Gonçalves made his debut in the very first match of the season for Chennnaiyin FC and converted a crucial 26th minute penalty in a 2–1 win for Chennaiyin over Jamshedpur.
+On 11 October 2020, Gonçalves joined Indian Super League club Chennaiyin FC on a one-year contract.
+On 24 November 2020, Gonçalves made his debut in the very first match of the season for Chennnaiyin FC and converted a crucial 26th-minute penalty in a 2–1 win for Chennaiyin over Jamshedpur.

 Gonçalves would spend a season with Bangladesh Premier League side Sheikh Russel KC.

 Livingston

 On 31 May 2022, Gonçalves returned to Scotland and signed a two-year deal with Scottish Premiership side Livingston.
 He was loaned to Championship club Raith Rovers on 11 February 2023, and later that day scored in a Scottish Cup tie against Motherwell.

+On 1 September 2023 Goncalves was released by Livingston after the two parties reached a mutual agreement over the termination of his contract.
+The forward failed to score for the club.

+He signed for ASD Virtus Rosarno in July 2025.